 There remains much to do to improve the facility – including improvements to the changing rooms, gym and café, providing access to the first floor for people who cannot climb stairs and resurfacing, drainage and lighting of the car park.

-Since April 2007 the day-to-day management of the facility has been contracted out to YMCA St Paul’s Group (formerly known as YMCA London South West and previously Kingston & Wimbledon YMCA), resulting in a higher level of professionalism.
+From April 2007 for 17 years, the day-to-day management of the facility was contracted out to YMCA St Paul’s Group (formerly known as YMCA London South West and previously Kingston & Wimbledon YMCA), resulting in a higher level of professionalism.

 This does not mean, however, that Hampton Pool Trust has no ongoing job to do.

-Trustees have a duty to monitor the management agreement, strive to improve the facilities and ensure that there are contingency plans for swimming at Hampton Pool to continue if the Management Agreement with YMCA St Paul’s Group is terminated.
+Trustees have a duty to monitor the management agreement, strive to improve the facilities and ensure that there are contingency plans for swimming at Hampton Pool to continue if the Management Agreement with South Downs Leisure is terminated.

 Furthermore, the Trust remains the owner of the Hampton Pool facilities, the main swimming pool, the learner pool, the buildings and most of the equipment.
 The directors/trustees therefore have duties of ownership of these substantial assets.